 The King's University welcomes all previous students to reapply and continue their studies.
-An abbreviated application form is required for students who have previously enrolled.
+An abbreviated reapplication form is required for students who have an enrollment absence of longer than three (3) semesters.
+Returning students must provide official transcripts of all schools attended during their absence from TKU.